1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-An intense, opaque color, the nose is rich with blackberries and a stronger woody touch.
-The wood presence remains appropriate.
-It is a full-bodied, caressing wine with a velvety, pulpy texture.
-The fruit is juicy, the substance is concentrated with finesse, and it is a wine with a beautiful finesse of texture.
+An intense, opaque color; the nose is rich with notes of blueberries and other dark fruits, along with a more pronounced woody touch.
+The oak presence remains well-balanced.
+This is a full-bodied, smooth wine with a velvety, lush texture.
+The fruit is juicy, and the body is concentrated yet refined; it is a wine with a beautifully refined texture.

 About the estate: